Pitfall 1 | Prioritizes, Doesn’t Correct

 - The initial output of an FMEA is the prioritizing of failure modes. this helps identify the most important failure modes to be addressed.
 If action is not implemented and evaluated for effectiveness, the failure mode will not be eliminated.
 In addition, further action outside the scope of the FMEA may be needed.

 Pitfall 2 | Only as Good as the Team

-- If the team forgets to list it, an important failure mode could be left alone, waiting to occur.
+- If the team doesn’t do a thorough job at this stage, an important failure mode could be left alone, waiting to occur.

 Pitfall 3 | Time Consuming

 - It takes time to get into the details.
 FMEAs cannot be rushed and team members need to have adequate time to serve on the team.